 – Gain perspective of different units: micrograms (mcg), milligrams (mg), and grams (g)

 – Review common clinical dosage ranges for key nutrients.

 – Understand the form, timing and combinations for optimum efficacy.

-5. Click the ‘Reset‘ button at the bottom right if you get lost or would like to view the whole chart again.
+6. Click the ‘Reset‘ button at the bottom right if you get lost or would like to view the whole chart at-a-glance again.

 Note 1: Use Your Judgement

-Always use your own judgement (based on your own academic education, qualifications and clinical expertise) to arrive at all dosing and prescription decisions on behalf of patients.
+Always use your own judgement (based on your own qualified education, academic research, and clinical expertise) to arrive at all dosing and prescription decisions on behalf of patients.

 Note 2: Start Low